What Are FAST Goals? The 4-Element Personal Goal Framework

 Finding the Right Accountability Balance

 The right accountability structure creates support without unnecessary pressure.
-It might take experimentation to find what works best for your personality and goals.
+It might take experimentation to find what works for your personality and goals.

 Maintaining Motivation Through Regular Reviews